-Autologous Stem Cell Transplant Program at NYU Winthrop Hospital Cancer Center
+Autologous Stem Cell Transplant Program at NYU Winthrop Hospital Center for Cancer Care

 At the Forefront of Cancer Care

 Chemotherapy helps reduce malignant cancer cells.
 But the toxicity of chemotherapeutic agents can, in turn, diminish the production of – and damage -- healthy cells, including bone marrow stem cells.
 Stem cells are vital because they give rise to normal circulating blood cells.
 They are known as "grandfather" cells because they have yet to differentiate into the many types of cells that make up the human body.

 State-of -the-Art Approach to Stem Cell Transplant Therapy

 NYU Winthrop Hospital’s Autologous Stem Cell Transplant Program is offered through an inpatient or outpatient basis.
 Treatment involves the removal of stem cells prior to the administration of extremely high doses of chemotherapy.
 After treatment, the patient's stem cells are reinfused back into the body where they regenerate healthy new bone marrow.

 With this program, patients with a wide variety of conditions have a better chance of recovery.

 A multidisciplinary team approach is used to provide comprehensive care for adults and children undergoing transplantation.
 Our team of dedicated specialists includes medical hematologists/oncologists, transplant coordinators, nurse practitioners, oncology nurses, social workers, pharmacists, and nutritionists working together to develop an individualized treatment plan and help patients and their families through all phases of the autologous stem cell transplant process.